 How does a student receive special accommodations?

-- The student has the responsibility to notify the Coordinator of Disability Services if the accommodations are not provided or are inadequate.
+The student has the responsibility to notify the Disability Services Coordinator if the accommodations are not provided or are inadequate.

 What are appropriate accommodations?

 Accommodations can include, but are not limited to: